Yellow Submarine (film): Plot

 Pepperland is a cheerful, music-loving paradise under the sea, home to Sgt.
 Pepper's Lonely Hearts Club Band.
 The titular Yellow Submarine rests on an Aztec-like pyramid on a hill.
 At the edge of the land is a range of high blue mountains.

 The land falls under a surprise attack from the music-hating Blue Meanies, who live beyond the mountains.
 The attack starts with a music-proof glass globe that imprisons the band.
 The Blue Meanies fire projectiles and drop apples (a reference to the Beatles' then-new company Apple Corps) that render Pepperland's residents immobile as statues, and drain the entire countryside of colour.

-In the last minutes before his capture, Pepperland's elderly Lord Mayor sends Young Fred to get help.
-Fred takes off in the Yellow Submarine ("Yellow Submarine").
-He travels to Liverpool ("Eleanor Rigby"), where he follows a depressed Ringo to "The Pier", a house-like building on the top of a hill, and persuades him to return to Pepperland with him.
+In the last minutes before his capture, Pepperland's elderly Lord High Mayor sends Young Fred to get help.
+The Apple Bonkers "bonk" the Mayor with several large apples as Fred takes off in the Yellow Submarine ("Yellow Submarine").
+He travels to Liverpool ("Eleanor Rigby"), where he follows a depressed Ringo to "The Pier", a building on the top of a hill, and persuades him to return to Pepperland with him.
 Ringo collects his mates John, George, and Paul.
-The four decide to help Old Fred, as they call him, and journey with him back to Pepperland in the submarine.
-As they operate the submarine, they sing "All Together Now", after which they pass through several regions on their way to Pepperland, including the Sea of Time, where time flows both forwards and backwards ("When I'm Sixty-Four"), the Sea of Science ("Only a Northern Song") and the Sea of Monsters, where Ringo is rescued from monsters after being ejected from the submarine.
-In the Sea of Nothing, the protagonists meet Jeremy Hillary Boob Ph.D., a short and studious creature ("Nowhere Man").
-As they prepare to leave, Ringo feels sorry for the lonely Boob, and invites him to join them aboard the submarine.
-They arrive at the Foothills of the Headlands, where they are separated from the submarine and Old Fred ("Lucy in the Sky with Diamonds").
+The four decide to help Young Fred, and journey with him back to Pepperland in the submarine ("All Together Now").
+They pass the Sea of Time ("When I'm Sixty-Four"), the Sea of Science ("Only A Northern Song"), and the Sea of Monsters, where Ringo presses the forbidden panic button, and gets swept out of the submarine.
+John, Paul and George manage to save Ringo with a rescue button, bringing him back before a vacuum creature sucks away the whole Sea of Monsters and itself, leaving the group in Sea of Nothing.
+Crash landing, they meet Jeremy Hillary Boob Ph.D., a short and studious creature ("Nowhere Man").
+The Boob repairs the submarine's tiny motor, and Ringo invites him to join them.
+They arrive at the Foothills of the Headlands ("Lucy In The Sky With Diamonds"), where they are accidentally separated from the submarine and Fred.
 They then find themselves in the Sea of Holes, where Ringo picks up a hole and puts it in his pocket.
-Jeremy is kidnapped by a Blue Meanie, and the group finds their way to Pepperland.
+Jeremy is kidnapped by a Blue Meanie, and when Ringo steps on a green hole, it turns into the Sea of Green, which brings the group to Pepperland.